-We are fortunate to have a great group of coaches to lead the BHS Ultimate team:
+We are fortunate to have a great group of coaches (many of them alums!) to lead our BI Ultimate teams:

 Andrew grew up on Bainbridge Island, and began playing Ultimate as an 8th grader at Hyla Middle School.
 He quickly fell in love with the game, and it’s been a big part of his life ever since.